pawbyte/gpe-docs/docs/building.md

 Supported Versions: Choose your operating system
 ---

+# Developer Instructions
+Steps to build Game Pencil Engine from scratch for each operating system.
-## Game Pencil Engine is platform dependent and as such there are different guides per operating system:
+Game Pencil Engine is platform dependent and as such there are different guides per operating system:

 * [Game Pencil for Windows](building-windows)